-Tehran Taboo, a German-Austrian production by Iranian expatriate Ali Soozandeh (production: Little Dream Entertainment, Coop99 Filmproduktion) offers a caleidoscopic view of a society which internalizes all state oppression without offering any safety valve to its citizens apart from harmless porn-watching.
+Tehran Taboo, a German-Austrian production by Iranian expatriate Ali Soozandeh (production: Little Dream Entertainment, Coop99 Filmproduktion) offers a kaleidoscopic view of a society that internalizes all state oppression without offering any safety valve to its citizens apart from harmless porn-watching.

-For a film which is not overtly political, but lets us see in almost every scene Ayatollah Khomeini portraits haning on the wall, it is not difficult to guess how this will end up.
+For a film that is not overtly political, but lets us see in almost every scene Ayatollah Khomeini's portraits hanging on the wall, it is not difficult to guess how this will end up.
 No camaraderie between the troubled, but still a sense of getting away from the establishment, even if that involves leaving the country or flying from a high building.

 The mute boy is our silent narrator and co-spectator, and he is introduced early on with a fellatio scene (by his mother to a car driver, him in the back seat) that suddenly makes animation a precious solution to what would certainly have caused a great headache to all cast and crew shooting the scene in Iran.

 The expatriate Soozandeh here perfects the rotoscoping technique he used in The Green Wave: no Bob Sabiston fluidity, but shadows cover the clearly defined faces, expressions and body curves - and thighs, for that matter.

 Using 3D computer animation for the backgrounds, Soozandeh presents a Tehran which is not devoted to the underground activities - the sun still shines in Tehran, after all.

 Drugs here and (occasional) violence are not used as a social commentary, but as a means to go into the souls of characters who face themselves with a burden most of which they cannot handle.